jcchavezs/coraza-http-wasm/README.md

 Targets:
-  build*             builds the Coraza wasm plugin. e2e                runs e2e tests with wazero envoyE2e           runs e2e tests against Envoy with the coraza-http-wasm plugin. envoyFtw           runs ftw tests against Envoy with the coraza-http-wasm plugin. reloadExample      reload the test environment (container) in case of envoy or wasm update. runExample         spins up the test environment loading Envoy with the coraza-http-wasm plugin, access at http://localhost:8080. teardownExample    tears down the test environment. test               runs all unit tests.
+  build*             builds the Coraza wasm plugin. e2e                runs e2e tests with wazero test               runs all unit tests.

 * default target
 ```

-**Note**: In order to run Envoy specific mage commands, an Envoy binary that supports http-wasm filter is needed.
-Add it to `./envoy/envoybin` naming it `envoy`.

 ### Building the filter